scaralfred/RapplerCarousel/README.md

 How to embed it into an html page?

-1- Copy and paste this div inside your html file between your body tags (anywhere you like) to show the carousel =>
+1- Copy and paste this div inside your html file between the body tags (anywhere you like) to show the carousel =>

 < div id="rappler_carousel">< /div>